liborjelinek/docker-dapperdox/README.md

     $ docker run --rm --name developer-docs \
             -p 3123:3123 \
-            -v ~/git/developer-docs/:/dapperdox \
+            -v ~/path/to/my_docs:/dapperdox \
             bircow/dapperdox

 Then go to http://localhost:3123 in your web browser and enjoy!

-## Configuration
+### Configuration

 By default specdir is set to `/dapperdox/specs` and assets to `/dapperdox/assets`.
 If you organize your Dapperdox sources to contain subfolders `specs` and `assets`, as recommended above, you don't have to modify these settings.

 You can configure Dapperdox running inside container via environment variables.
 Equivalent variable names for commandline options is found in [Dapperdox configuration guide](http://dapperdox.io/docs/configuration-guide).

-To override or change configuration, for example to change a theme, set environment variable `THEME` with `-e`:
+To override or change configuration, for example to change a theme, set environment variable `THEME` with ENV in your derived Dockerfile:

+    ...
+    ENV THEME my_theme
+    ...

+or, if running manually, with with `-e` parameter:

     $ docker run --rm --name developer-docs \
             -p 3123:3123 \
-            -v ~/git/developer-docs/:/dapperdox \
+            -v ~/path/to/my_docs:/dapperdox \
             -e "THEME=my_theme" \
             bircow/dapperdox